Full Length Research Article

 Abstract

-Background: Skin is one of the abundance side products of the striped catfish (Pangasius hypophthalmus) fillet industry in tropical countries.
-The previous histological study revealed that the skin of striped catfish contains high collagens which has the potential to supply the increasing halal gelatin demands.
+Background: Skin is one of the abundant side products of the striped catfish (Pangasius hypophthalmus) fillet industry in tropical countries.
+The previous histological study revealed that the skin of striped catfish contains high levels of collagen, which have the potential to supply the increasing halal gelatin demands.
 However, the texture of striped catfish skin gelatin (SCSG) at room temperature is mushy.
 This can be enhanced by the transglutaminase (TG) modification.
 SCSG modified with TG (SCSG_TG) needs to be tested for safety and consumer acceptance before being marketed.
-The research aims to decide the level of acute toxicity of SCSG_TG in mice (Mus musculus) and discover the organoleptic quality of SCSG_TG.
+The research aims to determine the level of acute toxicity of SCSG_TG in mice (Mus musculus) and determine the organoleptic quality of SCSG_TG.

-Methods: Striped catfish skin gelatin modified with transglutaminase (SCSG_TG) was acquire by CH3COOH (acid) and NaOH (base) extraction at a temperature of 58°C. Toxicity tests using mice were worked by the Limit Test Procedure of the Organization for Economic Cooperation and Development (OECD) and then analyzed descriptively and qualitatively.
-While organoleptic tests were worked using hedonic assessment and the Friedman test.
+Methods: Striped catfish skin gelatin modified with transglutaminase (SCSG_TG) was acquired by CH3COOH (acid) and NaOH (base) extraction at a temperature of 58°C. Toxicity tests using mice were conducted using the Limit Test Procedure of the Organization for Economic Cooperation and Development (OECD) and then analyzed descriptively and qualitatively.
+Organoleptic tests were performed using hedonic assessment and the Friedman test.

 Results: The result shows SCSG_TG did not induce any toxic effects or death in mice.
 SCSG_TG 10 mg film was the most favored treatment group by the panelists (4.9-6.5) compared with SCSG_TG 0 mg (3.8-6.0) and SCSG_TG 50 mg film (4.1-6.3).

-Conclusion: Hence, the striped catfish skin gelatin film modified with transglutaminase (SCSG_TG) was declared safe, non-toxic, and accepted according to the organoleptic assessment that has met the standard ("dislike" criteria <25%).
+Conclusion: Hence, the striped catfish skin gelatin film modified with transglutaminase (SCSG_TG) was declared safe, non-toxic, and acceptable according to the organoleptic assessment that has met the standard ("dislike" criteria <25%).

 Keywords: Gelatin; Striped Catfish; Organoleptic; Toxic; Transglutaminase

-Striped catfish is a type of freshwater fish that is widely used as a product fillet in fresh or frozen [1,2].
-Fillet fish products use 45% of the fish and the rest is waste, such as skin, head, bones and stomach contents.
-Thus, many studies have developed catfish skin waste from the production of catfish fillet becomes a product that has economic value [3].
+Striped catfish is a type of freshwater fish that is widely used as a product fillet, fresh or frozen [1,2].
+Fillet fish products use 45% of the fish, and the rest is waste, such as skin, head, bones, and stomach contents.
+Thus, many studies have developed catfish skin waste from the production of catfish fillet into a product that has economic value [3].
 One way to utilize catfish skin waste is to process it into gelatin [4].

-Appearance, flavor, and consistency of the film are very important characteristics and must be considered before being marketed.
+Appearance, flavor, and consistency of the film are essential characteristics and must be considered before being marketed.
 Thus, it is necessary to test the safety and level of consumer acceptance [6,9].
-Safety tests are needed to determine whether the product has a toxic effect or not, it can be done using a toxicity test [10].
-As well as to determine the level of consumer acceptance can be done through organoleptic tests using an assessment of flavor, texture, appearance, and odor with the help of the five senses [11].
-Research on the toxicity and organoleptic properties of modified TG gelatin from striped catfish has never been done before, so this study is expected to decide the level of acute toxicity of SCSG_TG in mice (Mus musculus) and discover the organoleptic quality of SCSG_TG.
+Safety tests are needed to determine whether the product has a toxic effect or not; this can be done using a toxicity test [10].
+As well as to assess the level of consumer acceptance can be done through organoleptic tests utilizing an assessment of flavor, texture, appearance, and odor with the help of the five senses [11].
+Research on the toxicity and organoleptic properties of modified TG gelatin from striped catfish has never been done before, so this study is expected to determine the level of acute toxicity of SCSG_TG in mice (Mus musculus) and determine the organoleptic quality of SCSG_TG.

 Preparation of Striped Catfish Skin